DavoudEshtehari/PacketOverSslStream/README.md

 # PacketOverSslStream
-The aim of this project is to demonstrate a probable dotnet core bug and you will get `Stack Overflow` exception.
+The aim of this project is to demonstrate a probable dotnet core bug and you will get `Stack Overflow` exception by purpose.

-If you change the `TargetFramework` of the project `ClassLibraryA` to `nercoreapp3.1` from `netcoreapp2.1` or change `TargetFramework` of the project `Demo` to `nercoreapp2.1`, it will work without exception.
+* If you change the `TargetFramework` of the project `ClassLibraryA` to `nercoreapp3.1` from `netcoreapp2.1` or change `TargetFramework` of the project `Demo` to `nercoreapp2.1`, it will work without exception.

 - I used Microsoft sample on [Microsoft Documentation](https://docs.microsoft.com/en-us/dotnet/api/system.net.security.sslstream?view=netcore-3.1) and added my changes.